Blotter: Police respond to shots fired call outside of Salisbury home - Salisbury Post

 • Thomas Jay Prevatte, 41, was charged on Monday with felony obtaining property by false pretenses while at the Rowan County Detention Center.

-County tied for fifth among counties for most COVID-19 deaths
+Rowan tied for fifth among counties for most COVID-19 deaths

 By Natalie Anderson natalie.anderson@salisburypost.com SALISBURY — The county reported one additional COVID-19 death at Accordius Health on Wednesday, bringing the... read more